French Government of the Hundred Days

 The French Government of the Hundred Days was formed by Napoleon I upon his resumption of the Imperial throne on 20 March 1815, replacing the government of the first Bourbon restoration which had been formed by King Louis XVIII the previous year.
 Following the defeat of Napoleon at the Battle of Waterloo and his second abdication on 22 June 1815 the Executive Commission of 1815 was formed as a new government, declaring the Empire abolished for a second time on 26 June.

 Formation

 Almost a year after his first abdication, Napoleon left from exile on Elba and landed on the mainland near Cannes on 1 March 1815.
 He traveled north, with supporters flocking to his cause.
 On 16 March 1815, Louis XVIII addressed a meeting of both chambers, appealing to them to defend the constitutional charter.
 On the night of 19–20 March, the king left his palace for Ghent in Belgium.
 Napoleon entered Paris on 20 March.
-He announced his ministers that day.
+He announced his ministers that evening, after retaking possession of the Tuileries Palace.